Geo-Mafia/Geo-Mafia/README.md

 ```bash
 tns doctor ios
 ```

+### Firebase Credentials
+Go to slack and download the GoogleService-Info.plist file and add that to the directory appGeo/App_Resources/iOS/ (For TAs or Professor or Testers, we'll email the file - Can you email calvinmlee@uchicago.edu asking for it?).
+This is to keep the credentials secure, and not exposed to the public.

 ### Apple Silicon ARM64 Processors (M1, M2)
 There is compilation error when you do the commands above.
 The error is not fixable from our side, because it seems to be a human error coming from the installation. **Therefore, ARM64 Processors users must do the followings.** This is recommended to be done between ```npm install``` and ```tns run ios```, but it is okay even if  you fix it after the last command ```tns run ios```.
 It just will print out error that looks like this:
 ```